zeekay/r2/README.md

     // This function call is the only required part, it uploads the blob to R2,
     // syncs the metadata, and returns the key.
 The key is a uuid by default, but
-    // an optional custom key can be provided as the third argument. const key = await r2.store(ctx, blob, optionalKey);
+    // an optional custom key can be provided in the options object.
+A MIME type
+    // can also be provided, which will override the type inferred for blobs. const key = await r2.store(ctx, blob, {
+      key: "my-custom-key",
+      type: "image/jpeg",
+    });

     // Example use case, associate the key with a record in your database await ctx.runMutation(internal.example.insertImage, { key });